Tzvet05/INDULC/README.md

 #### Flags

 A flag can be either a number or a mnemonic string.
 The mnemonic string must be supported by the provided ISA.
-Its value must be in range of the amount of flags supported by the provided ISA, starting at `0`.
+Its value must be supported by the provided ISA.

 ### Defines